Everton: Toffees suspend sponsorship deals with three Russian companies after invasion of Ukraine

 "The players, coaching staff and everyone working at Everton is providing full support to our player Vitalii Mykolenko and his family and will continue to do so."

+"Those are not my decisions, that's the club from above me (showing) that we are doing the right thing as a club.
+And in the short-term I have had no doubt that we will react in the right way.

+"Did it affect my training session this morning?
+No. Did it affect how we prepare for (Thursday's FA Cup tie with) Boreham Wood?
+No. And that's just where it's at."

-The news comes after Labour MP Chris Bryant told the Toffees to end their involvement with billionaire Alisher Usmanov, who is not officially involved with Everton, but his USM firm sponsored the club's training ground, while another, Megafon, was Everton Women's main shirt sponsor.
+The news comes after Labour MP Chris Bryant told the Toffees to end their involvement with Usmanov, who is not officially involved with Everton, but whose USM firm sponsored the club's training ground.

 The 68-year-old on Monday had his assets frozen by the European Union in response to Russia's invasion of Ukraine.